 Some people overdo the use of henna on their hair.
 I have seen many and I am sure you may have too.
 Heads of hair that have areas of bright orange where the henna has built up over the grey hairs.

 To overcome this predicament, you can look at adding other natural ingredients into the pure henna mix to change the outcome of the color.
-Ingredients such as coffee or indigo will darken henna’s natural color
+If you have dark hair Ingredients such as coffee or mixing indigo with henna will darken henna’s natural color.

 Henna is a natural plant-based dye therefore do not expect every red shade of henna to be exactly the same.

 That is why if you aim to use henna to cover your grey hair with natural dye I recommend that you always color a swatch of hair to see the results first.